Monthly Archives: August 2022

 The final issue is that the tank isn’t located very conveniently for washing your hands.

 Despite these issues, this is actually a rather good idea, as long as you understand these limitations.
 If you can live with these downsides, you’ll be glad to know that the Big Toilet Companies are not suppressing this invention.
-Indeed, like anything else, you can get them at Amazon, at the links below.
+Indeed, like anything else, you can get them at Amazon.

 Some links on this site are affiliate links, meaning that this site earns a small commission if you make a purchase after clicking the link.